Umberto Boccioni: Military service and death

-Italian involvement in the First World War began late in May 1915 with Italy's declaration of war on Austro-Hungary.
+Italian involvement in the First World War began late in May 1915 with Italy's declaration of war on the Austro-Hungarian Empire.
 The "Lombard Battalion Volunteers Cyclists and Motorists", which Boccioni was part of, set off in early June from Milan to Gallarate, then on to Peschiera del Garda, in the rear of the Trentino front.
 In July 1915, the volunteers were intended for a sector of the front around Ala and the Gardesana.
 On 24 October 1915, Boccioni participated in the battle of Dosso Casina.
 On 1 December 1915, the battalion was dissolved as part of a general reorganization; the volunteers were laid off temporarily, then each was called up along with the class.
 In May 1916 Boccioni was drafted into the Italian Army, and was assigned to an artillery regiment at Sorte of Chievo, near Verona.
 On 16 August 1916, he was thrown from his horse during a cavalry training exercise and was trampled.
-He died the following day, age thirty-three, at Verona Military Hospital, and he was buried in the Monumental Cemetery of that city.
+He died the following day, aged thirty-three, at Verona Military Hospital, and was buried in the Monumental Cemetery of that city.